Pelkhier/security_cameras/README.md

 ### 2. Tauri

-- you can follow the instractions https://tauri.app or by simply run this command after installing cargo:
+- you can follow the instractions https://tauri.app or by simply running this command after installing cargo:

 ```bash
 $ cargo install create-tauri-app